What you need

 Before you can install the WordPress platform to create a website or blog, you’ll need to own your own domain name have it connected to a website hosting service. (not WordPress.com) If you don’t have a hosting account yet, please start by visiting our Hosting & domain page for guidance.

 When you can login to your hosting account, come back here and work through the steps.

 Wait, I already use WordPress!

-If you have an account at WordPress.com, you will still need to create a self-hosted WordPress setup on a website hosting service.
-WordPress.com will not allow you to install your own plugins or themes unless you pay for their expensive Business plan option, among other differences.
+If your site is through an account at WordPress.com, you will still need to create a self-hosted WordPress setup on a website hosting service.
+WordPress.com allows you to install your own plugins and themes with their expensive Business plan option, but it doesn’t run ProPhoto correctly.
 If you use WordPress.com for your blog, visit our Hosting & domain page for guidance.
 You can import WordPress.com content later, if you want.

 And if you already have a self-hosted WordPress site, or if you have a new managed WordPress hosting plan, you can skip all the steps on this page.
 ProPhoto can be installed in a special test drive mode to work on your design privately before applying it for the world to see.
 If this is you, skip WordPress installation seen below, and head right over to our Install ProPhoto guide.

 To begin, you’ll need to login to manage your hosting account, sometimes found in a cPanel or control panel area of your account.
 Once you’ve logged in, look for tools to help you install WordPress, which might appear in areas titled:

 - install or manage applications